Cyclotomic nil-Brauer and Singular Soergel bimodules of type D: Introduction

 In $\CNB_l$ one obtains the idempotent $\e_2$ by placing a polynomial above the crossing.
 Similarly, one obtains $\f_2$ by placing a polynomial above $\Theta\big(\ \txtcrossing\ \big)$.
 Perhaps this helps explain how we determined the image of the crossing under $\Theta$ in the first place.
 For more clues about the idempotents $\f_n$, see \cref{rmk:factoredidempotentfn}.

 {\bf Conjecture.} {\em The monoidal functor $\Theta$ from the Main Theorem is fully faithful, hence, it induces a graded monoidal equivalence $\gKar(\CNB_l)\rightarrow\END_{\ESBim}(\Sym)$.}

 Despite the elementary nature of these categories, we do not have a proof of this conjecture at this point.
 Via the Soergel-Williamson categorification theorem, graded dimensions of morphism spaces in $\END_{\ESBim}(\Sym)$ can be computed using Lusztig's symmetric bilinear form on $\V(l)$.
 However, we are not able to compute these dimensions on the $\CNB_l$ side (although of course this would follow from the truth of our conjecture).
 One problem is that $\V(l)$ is not irreducible as a $\Ui$-module, so bilinear forms on $\V(l)$ with the appropriate adjunction properties are not uniquely determined.
 It seems likely that any proof of the conjecture will also produce explicit bases for the morphism spaces $\Hom_{\Sym\dash\Sym}(\Sym,B^{[2n]})\:(0 \leq n \leq \lfloor l/2\rfloor)$ (see \cref{handy1} for the graded dimension of this space).
 We expect such bases will be essential for future aspirations related to categorification of ibraid group actions of the split iquantum group of rank one.

-{\em General conventions.} We use the word ``graded" to denote a category (or an object of a category) that is enriched in $\gVec$, the symmetric monoidal category of $\Z$-graded vector spaces over the ground field $\kk$.
-We denote the graded bicategory of graded algebras, graded bimodules and graded natural transformations by $\gBim$.
+{\em General conventions.} By a {\em graded category}, we mean a category that is enriched in $\gVec$, the symmetric monoidal category of $\Z$-graded vector spaces over the ground field $\kk$.
 In a graded category, we use the symbol $\cong$ to denote isomorphism of degree 0.
-We use $\otimes$ to denote tensor product over the field $\kk$ and $\star$ to denote the tensor product in other graded monoidal categories or bicategories.
+We use $\otimes$ to denote tensor product over the field $\kk$.
 For graded vector spaces $V$ and $W$, we have by definition that $\Hom_\kk(V,W) = \bigoplus_{n \in \Z} \Hom_\kk(V,W)_n$, with $f \in \Hom(V,W)_n$ mapping $V_i$ into $W_{i+n}$.
 The {\em upward} grading shift functor on $\gVec$ is denoted $q$, i.e., $(qV)_n = V_{n-1}$.
 Assuming all $V_n$ are finite-dimensional, its {\em graded dimension} is

 Graded rank of a free graded module over a graded algebra is defined similarly.
 For a series $f = \sum_{n \in \Z} a_n q^n$ with each $a_n \in \N$, $f V$ denotes $\bigoplus_{n \in \Z} q^n V^{\oplus a_n}$.
 An additive map between $\Z[q,q^{-1}]$-modules is said to be {\em anti-linear} if it twists scalars by the {\em bar involution} $-:\Z[q,q^{-1}]\rightarrow \Z[q,q^{-1}], f(q) \mapsto f(q^{-1})$.
 Let $[n]_q$ be the quantum integer $\frac{q^n-q^{-n}}{q-q^{-1}}$, and $[n]^!_q$ and $\qbinom{n}{r}_q$ be the corresponding quantum factorial and quantum binomial coefficient.